Banig: Bukidnon

 The Bukidnon-Tagoloanen people weave mats using sodsod (also spelled sud-sod or sudsud) sedge (Fimbristylis umbellaris).
 Not all the women in the tribe are taught how to weave the banig.
 Only the daughters with the sharpest mind and persistent attitude are taught how to weave ("lala").
 The designs woven onto the banig are inspired from nature.
 The designs woven to this day have usually been learned from the mothers and grandmothers.
 The Bukidnon-Tagoloanen banig mats are notable for their intricate designs that are formed directly as the sedge leaves are woven together (and not inserted onto a finished blank mat).
 The Bukidnon weavers (or "maglalala") make circular and rectangular banig mats.
 "The Tagoloanen generally prefer three design forms or guwat...Tinulisan are diamonds, squares, and rectangles arranged in straight rows and columns; binakusan, those arranged diagonally; and bukanayo... or the repetition of small refined design details and arranging them into a crisp gridlike fashion."
 The Bukidnon-Tagoloanen mat weaving tradition almost died out, until it was revived in 2012 by the Tagolwanen Women Weavers Association (TWWA), formed to preserve and promote the weaving, as well as the traditions and customs that surround it.

 Cordilleran

 Among the Cordilleran people, mats are typically woven from rono reeds (Miscanthus sinensis), the same material also used for basket-weaving, fencing, and roofing.
 Rono reed mats are uneven and often uncomfortable, so they usually have another layer of soft bark strips woven on the upper layer.
 Cordilleran mats can also be used as a blanket due to the colder temperatures of the Cordilleran highlands.

+Kinaray-a

+Banig weaving in Panay Island — especially at the northwestern tip, in the municipalities of Nabas in Aklan and Libertad in Antique, is a long-standing traditional craft locally known as Pagrara it Banig, where artisans create both functional mats and various woven products.
+The artistry of these weavers is highlighted during the annual Bariw Festival in Nabas and the Banigan Festival in Libertad.
+It primarily uses the bariw (pandanus leaves), which is carefully dried and woven into mats.
+The process is intricate, involving 14 stages such as pagsasa (stripping), pagbulad (drying), pagpalpag (beating), and pagrara (weaving).
+Recognized as a heritage practice, the skill has been passed down through generations.
+Many elders believe weaving is best done during the rainy season, when the bariw becomes softer and easier to handle.
+This craft serves as an important source of livelihood for residents.